 - Invest in dark shades or curtains.
 I found heat blocking curtains on clearance at Shopko.
-They work great for my windows that face the north in the afternoon when the sun in beating in.
+They work great for my windows that face the south in the afternoon when the sun in beating in.
 Even a dark brown shade will work, anything to keep the hot sun out and keep the inside dark and cool.
+Don’t have money to buy new curtains?
+Use old dark colored sheets!
+Or you can sew your own curtains.

 - Fans, fans, fans.
 Fans are inexpensive to run and they provide relief from the sticky stiffness that summer brings.
-I have a ceiling fan in every single room in the house to move the air around and keep it from being still.
+I have a ceiling fan in every single room in the house that I can to move the air around and keep it from being still.

 - Get a pool.
-No, you don't have to spend a couple hundred dollars on a pool that shoots glitter and fireworks.
+No, you don’t have to spend a couple hundred dollars on a pool that shoots glitter and fireworks.
 Last year we just got one of those little kiddie pools.
-It was supposed to be for my puppies but we ended up all in there together when it was over 100F out.
+Nothing beats the warmest days of the year like having a splash party with your little ones in the shade.

 - Make your own air conditioner.
 Put a bowl of ice in front of you and put a fan behind it.
 Instant cool down while the ice melts away.